clinical-biomarkers/biomarker-partnership/data_dictionary/README.md

 }
 ```

 Here, the `condition` field is set as mutually exclusive with the `exposure_agent` field.
-If the `exposure_agent` field is present in the data then the `condition` field should not exist (or be non-null).
+If the `condition` field is present in the data then the `exposure_agent` field should not exist (or be non-null).

 Children elements on the same level can also be conditionally required based on other nested elements or mutually exclusive with other children elements in the same way.

 ## Generating a Schema

+The `process_dictionary.py` script takes as input the data dictionary

 If applicable, in the project root directory, update the `conf.json` file with the updated version number.